ycao860408/AI_code/ReadMeforSearch.txt

-Dear TA:

-You can simply run the code like "python3 hw2.2.py".
+You can simply run the code like "python3 Search.py".
 Once it is ran.
 There is an instruction like below:

 This program is designed to apply different searching methods.
 You are required to type in a string in the form of '####X'.
 Each '#' represents a digit among 1, 2, 3, 4 and 'X' is used to indicate the methods you are going to use.
 For example,